 A From_To has been defined between 2 pads, note how the From-To line is displayed as dashed rather than solid.

 Managing the Display of the Connection Lines

-Reference article: View Configuration dialog
+Reference articles: View Configuration panel, Connection object

 The connection lines are a valuable aid to help with placing and orienting the components, and to guide you during routing.
-However, their presence can also create a lot of visual cluttter.
+However, their presence can also create a lot of visual clutter.
 To help with this, the PCB editor includes the following features to help the designer manage the display of connection lines: